steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 If this were a completely native app, I would be done.
 But my app is written in React Native, and I want to be able to call this neural network from my UI code.
 So there are a few more steps.

-First I put my function inside a class, and made sure it’s callable from Objective-C.
+First, I wrapped my function inside a class, and made sure it was callable from Objective-C.

 ```swift{3,4,6}
 import CoreML